Energy Management & Building Science

 Our Energy Management and Building Science (EMBS) AS degree was vetted by both PG&E and our program Advisory Committee comprised of sustainable building and renewable energy companies and professionals.
 It has the same (if not more) components as the new degree the Energy, Construction and Utilities sector is just now announcing.

-We call it the "Building That Teaches" about energy efficiency and sustainability in the built environment.
-Check out our Degree and our Course descriptions!
-We not only offer what the Energy, Construction and Utilities Sector is offering- we offer more- AND we have a great track record of placing our program graduates in living wage careers within 3 months of graduating.
-Read what the State Chancellor's office had to say about us last year!
+Check out our EMBS Degree and Course descriptions!
+We have a great track record of placing our program graduates in living wage careers within 3 months of graduating from our programs.
+Read what the Chancellor's office had to say about us last year!

 In the next 15 years, there will be 41 cities in the world with over 10 million people inhabiting them.
 With this explosion in population comes environmental challenges in the built environment.
 The more energy we use, especially from traditional fossil fuel based sources, the more environmental issues we create.

 Energy and other critical resources will be in short supply based on these trends.
 At the current rate, we would need an increase in energy production of 45% in the next decade to service the projected increase in demand.
 Generating energy from traditional non-renewable sources, such as fossil fuels increases greenhouse gases which have a negative impact on climate change.
 Our options are to cut back on energy use by being more efficient and to offset the energy we use by implementing and adopting cleaner forms of energy such as solar, wind and fuel cells.